- RAM sticks use channels to communicate with your CPU and transfer and process data.

-If you’re new to the computer-building scene, you’ve probably heard or seen the terms “single-channel” and “dual-channel” thrown around when talking about RAM sticks.
+If you’re new to the computer-building scene, you’ve probably heard or seen dual channel RAM vs. single channel thrown around when talking about RAM sticks.
 These conversations are typically geared toward veteran enthusiasts, and it can be hard to decipher the exact difference between them when listening as an uninitiated party.

 RAM sticks communicate with your computer through a series of channels.
 Single-channel RAM sticks use one 64-bit channel, while dual-channel sticks use two 64-bit channels, totaling 128 bits.
 Please keep reading to learn everything you need about RAM stick channels and what they mean for your PC.